-The Plan is required to have processes in place to ensure door-to-door assistance is being provided for all members receiving NEMT services.
+The Plan is required to have processes in place to ensure that door-to-door assistance is being provided for all members receiving NEMT services.
 The Plan did not have a process in place to ensure that door-to-door assistance was being provided for all members receiving NEMT services.

-The Plan is also responsible for monitoring and overseeing its transportation brokers to ensure that transportation brokers are complying with the requirements set forth in All-Plan Letters (APL).
-The Plan must conduct monitoring activities no less than quarterly.
-The Plan did not conduct monitoring activities to verify NEMT providers were providing door-to-door assistance for members receiving NEMT services and did not conduct monitoring activities for the no-show rates of NEMT and NMT providers.
+The Plan is responsible for monitoring and overseeing the transportation brokers to ensure that transportation brokers are complying with the requirements set forth in the All-Plan Letters (APL).
+The Plan must conduct monitoring activities of transportation brokers no less than quarterly.
+The Plan did not conduct monitoring activities to verify NEMT providers were providing door-to-door assistance for members receiving NEMT services, and the Plan did not conduct monitoring activities for the no-show rates of NEMT and NMT providers.